Sent from Evangelische Freie Gemeinde Pivitsheide e.V, Germany

 Partner with Andrea Hellemann

-Andrea works with Safina Street Network, serving the street children in Dodoma Tanzania, providing meals, spiritual teaching and assistance with education, medical, legal, and social matters.
+Andrea works with Safina Street Network, serving the street children in Dodoma, Tanzania, providing medical, legal, social and spiritual help.

 If you would like to partner with Andrea in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.